< Back to Employer Hub / Learner Hub

 Government guidance: Set up an Apprenticeship Service account

-Unused funds expire after 24 months on a rolling basis; a key reason for businesses to plan how to spend their apprenticeship funding strategically.
+Unused funds expire after 24 months on a rolling basis; a key reason for businesses to plan how to spend their apprenticeship funding strategically, using tools such as an apprenticeship levy calculator to forecast contributions and spending.

 How employers can use apprenticeship levy funds